Transport in Pakistan: Flyovers and Underpasses

 Many flyovers and underpasses are located in major urban areas of the country to regulate the flow of traffic.
 The highest number of flyovers and under passes are located in Karachi, followed by Lahore.
-Other cities having flyovers and underpasses for the regulation of flow of traffic includes Islamabad-Rawalpindi, Faisalabad, Gujranwala, Multan, Peshawar, Hyderabad, Quetta, Sargodha, Bahawalpur, Sukkur, Larkana, Rahim Yar Khan and Sahiwal etc.
+Other cities having flyovers and underpasses for the regulation of flow of traffic includes Islamabad-Rawalpindi, Peshawar, Gujranwala, Multan, Faisalabad, Hyderabad, Quetta, Sargodha, Bahawalpur, Sukkur, Larkana, Rahim Yar Khan and Sahiwal etc.

 Beijing Underpass, Lahore is the longest underpass of Pakistan with a length of about 1.3 km.
 Muslim Town Flyover, Lahore is the longest flyover of the country with a length of about 2.6 km.

 Buses

 Within cities, buses provide a significant role in commuting a large number of travelers from one city to another.
-Recently, large CNG buses have been put onto the streets of various cities, primarily Karachi and Lahore, and recently Islamabad, as the minivans which were originally used were beginning to cause large traffic problems.
+Recently, large CNG buses have been put onto the streets of various cities, primarily Karachi and Lahore, and recently Islamabad,Peshawar as the minivans which were originally used were beginning to cause large traffic problems.
 Private yellow and white minivans have services throughout cities in Pakistan and get commuters from one point of the city to the other at a low cost.
 Since 2000, however, the government has taken a comprehensive initiative to modernize the existing bus fleets and minimally impact the environment.
 This public-private enterprise would gradually introduce 8,000 CNG buses throughout the country and 800 buses in Karachi.
 This venture will ensure high standards of efficiency and cleanliness.